Does freezing impede the growth of random recursive trees?: Introduction

 so that trees of the form $\mathcal{T}(\Xb)$ with $\Xb \in \mathbb{X}_n$ are all possible $n$-edge trees built by uniform attachment with freezing.
 To simplify notation, we write $(+1)^m=(+1,+1,\ldots,+1)$ where $+1$ appears $m$ times and similarly define $(-1)^m$.
 Also, we write $\Xb \mathrm{\mathbf{y}}$ for the concatenation of $\mathrm{\mathbf{x}}$ and $\mathrm{\mathbf{y}}$.

-In this note, we address a question of \cite{BBKK23+} on whether $\Height(\T(\Xb))$ is stochastically dominated by the height of the uniform attachment tree, also known as the random recursive tree.
-Our main result (Theorem \ref{thm:main} below) states that, roughly speaking, the asymptotic order of magnitude of $\Height(\T(\Xb))$ for any $\Xb \in \mathbb{X}_{n}$ is at least $e \log (n)$ with high probability, which is the order of magnitude of the height of a random recursive tree $\mathcal{R}_n$ with $n$ edges.
+In this note, we address a question of \citet{BBKK23+} on whether $\Height(\T(\Xb))$ always stochastically dominates the height of the uniform attachment tree, also known as the random recursive tree.
+Our main result (\cref{thm:main} below) states that, roughly speaking, the asymptotic order of magnitude of $\Height(\T(\Xb))$ for any $\Xb \in \mathbb{X}_{n}$ is at least $e \log (n)$ with high probability, which is the order of magnitude of the height of a random recursive tree $\mathcal{R}_n$ with $n$ edges.
 This can informally be rephrased by saying that freezing random trees doesn't asymptotically shrink them.

-At first glance this may seem quite obvious in light of the results of \cite{BBKK25+}: there it is shown (under some technical assumptions) that if the number of active vertices evolves as $n^\alpha$, where $n$ is the total number of vertices and $\alpha \in(0,1)$, then the height of the tree is of order $n^{1-\alpha}$, thus indicating that adding more freezing tends to increase the height.
+At first glance this may seem quite obvious in light of the results of \citet{BBKK25+}: there it is shown (under some technical assumptions) that if the number of active vertices evolves as $n^\alpha$, where $n$ is the total number of vertices and $\alpha \in(0,1)$, then the height of the tree is of order $n^{1-\alpha}$, thus indicating that adding more freezing tends to increase the height.
 However this is specific to this regime, and not true in general.
-Indeed, it is \emph{not} true that the height of random recursive tree with $n$ edges stochastically dominates $\Height(\T(\Xb))$ for any $\Xb \in \mathbb{X}_{n}$ (see Section~\ref{sec:RRT_vs_alternate}).
-More generally, there is no obvious coupling or stochastic ordering when modifying the choice sequence.
+Indeed, it is \emph{not} true that the height of random recursive tree with $n$ edges is stochastically dominated by $\Height(\T(\Xb))$ for any $\Xb \in \mathbb{X}_{n}$ (see \cref{sec:RRT_vs_alternate}).
+More generally, there is no obvious coupling that would exhibit a stochastic ordering when modifying the choice sequence.
 Indeed, the expected height of the tree can increase under both removal of a freezing step or removal of an attachment step, as emphasized in the following result.

 \begin{prop} The following assertions hold. \begin{enumerate} \item[(i)] Removing a freezing step immediately followed by an attachment step can increase the expected height of the tree.
 More precisely, for every $A>0$, there exist $n,m \in \N$ such that for